EDEN CLINIC GDPR PRIVACY STATEMENT

 Your general health history and any relevant signs or symptoms you tell us about

 Details of examinations and other healthcare checks and treatments

 Information relevant to your continued care from other people who care for you or know you well, such as other health professionals and relatives

 How we hold and share your personal dataWe process your personal data in strict confidence.
-We keep your personal data in our filing and electronic systems and certain data within the desk diary.
+We may keep your personal data on our card or paper notes and/or electronic system/s and certain data within our diaries.
 Patient records will only be accessed by the healthcare professional working with you at the practice, with the exception where your contact details may be needed to communicate with you and the healthcare professional is unable to provide the details at the required time.